Searchresults

 UGent wants to develop the academic language skills of its students and lecturers.
 Language skills are a necessary, but not the only, condition for study success.
 On 12 October 2017, the Education Council adopted a Language Policy paper (in Dutch).

-What is the Language Policy paper?In a number of …
+What is the Language Policy paper?In a …

 Read more -